cschuyle/bashit/README.md

 # bash-it

-Super-lightweight set of initialization scrupts for people who use bash.
+Super-lightweight set of initialization scripts for people who use bash.
 Which should be you.

 Blindly follow directions: